 Is there a big enough marketplace for it?
 Heard of the saying: money follows passion?
-That’s not always true especially if there isn’t a large enough marketplace of paying clients or customers to sustain that passion.
+That’s not always true, especially if there isn’t a large enough marketplace of paying clients or potential customers to sustain that passion.

 - Can you see yourself writing about or researching in this niche market for the next 3 to 5 years?
 Are you eager to learn more about it?